 - To bring food where no other person is available to bring it.
 In this case, it is allowed to either bring food to the masjid or have food elsewhere outside the masjid.

 - To offer the jum’ah prayer.
-If no jum’ah prayer is offered in the same masjid in which he sits in I’tikaf during Ramadan.
+He sits in Itikaf during Ramadan if no jum’ah prayer is offered in the same masjid.

 - To move to another masjid in the event of danger to one’s life or property.